 Students often focus on only one part of the world when considering their exchange destination.
 We encourage you to consider a wide variety of locations.
 If you need to study in English, you are not limited to Canada, the United Kingdom, or the United States of America.
 Most of our exchange partners offer a wide range of courses taught in English.
 You can check individual host university pages for further information.
 You’ll find other international students like you from around the world at all of our host universities, and support services on campus to help you settle in.

 Will you go on exchange for a semester or a year?
 Here are some things to help you decide:

-- Some partner institutions are only available for exchange in certain semesters or certain combinations of semesters (eg will accept Full Year (July-July), but not Full Calendar year (Jan-Dec)).
+- Some host universities are only available for exchange in certain semesters or certain combinations of semesters (e.g. will accept Full Year (July-July), but not Full Calendar year (Jan-Dec)).